GemmaButcher-dev/ms2/TESTING.md

 An example of automated testing for this project would be;

--Red - test is written for Background image does not change on start game button being clicked.
+-Red - A test is written for Background image does not change on start game button being clicked.

 -Green - Add background image function with event listeners to the start game button so background changes on click.

--Refactor - Tidy code up and minimise.
+-Refactor - Tidy code up and minimise where possible.
 Check reliability.
 Revisit when more functions or event listeners are added, or the original function is extended.
 Monitor.

 Various language specific frameworks are available to run automated testing.
 One of the most popular is Jest for testing JavaScript.